- Doctoral Student Awards & Funding Opportunities

 - And other subjects

 Should there be no proposal appropriate for or worthy of the award in a given year, the funds will be carried over to future years.
 So too, at the discretion of the project director or a designated awards committee, depending on funds available, more than one award may be granted in a given year.
 The annual award amount will be determined by the Clinical Area.
-The award recipient also receives a plaque.

 Who Should Apply?